Tags

 The Differences

 We had English-speaking friends and we visited with them.
 I was a keen observer of interiors from a very young age.
 I therefore noticed that the difference between French-speaking and English-speaking Canadian citizens had to do with houses.
-Our English-speaking friends had a fireplace in their living-room and bay-windows.
+Our English-speaking friends had a fireplace and a bay window in their living-room.
 How brilliant!
+All we had was a big stove and no hot water.
 I therefore decided that when I grew up, I would own an English house.

 Houses